yangbetty2025/Multilevel_Modeling/index.md

 <br>

 # Health outcome, predictors, model structure, and datasets
 In this study, the **health outcome** (Y) is the percentage of adults with **poor physical health** residing in a given zip code, while the two **predictors** (X's) are the average **HVI** by zip code and the percentage of residents aged **65 and older** of each UHF42 neighborhood.
-Both predictors exhibit a hierarchical data structure, in that each zip code belongs to one of the 42 UHF42 neighborhoods within the five boroughs of New York City.<br>
+Both predictors exhibit a hierarchical data structure, in that each zip code belongs to one of the 42 UHF42 neighborhoods within the five boroughs of New York City.
+Note that boroughs are the Level 3 of this data structure and are not included in this study's two-layer hierarchical linear model.<br>

 In multilevel models, **Level 1** predictors are those that vary within a group (in this study, averaged **HVI** by zip code), whereas **Level 2** variables are characteristics of the group (in this study, the **percentage of residents aged 65 and older** of each UHF42 neighborhood).<br>